Our variable tariff prices.

 A variable tariff, also known as a standard variable tariff (SVT), is a flexible energy contract where electricity or gas prices and standing charges vary based on wholesale market fluctuations.

-Bills can rise or fall depending on your usage and the market changes.
+Bills can rise or fall depending on your energy use and the market changes.
 These open-ended contracts offer easier switching but expose you to market volatility.

 In the UK, the government sets a price cap on standard variable tariffs, reviewed in April, July, October, and January.
 Despite the cap, variable tariffs may be costlier than fixed ones during periods of high wholesale energy prices.